13 Colonies Worksheets | Colonial America

-This grade 7 and 8 worksheet features questions based on the comparison chart.
+This worksheet features questions based on the comparison chart.
 Analyze the distinguishing features of the three colonial regions and answer the questions.
-Serves best in testing comprehension.
+Great stuff to test comprehension!

 Hidden in this 14 x 14 word search grid are the names of the thirteen colonies.
 Let the explorers look for the names of the colonies letter by letter, horizontally and vertically and hone their spelling skills in the process.

-Put on your thinking caps and get ready to solve the colonial America riddles.
-Read the descriptions and guess the name of the colony and reiterate a few facts about each of the 13 colonies.
+Put on your thinking caps, and get prepared to solve this bunch of exciting colonial-America riddles.
+Read the descriptions, guess the name of the colony, and reiterate a few facts about each of the thirteen colonies.

 As the author tells, the story of the 13 colonies is a story of adventure, perseverance and luck.
 Go through some iconic elements in America's glorious history, and answer a few questions.